melanger/django-arcgis-address/README.md

 It's currently assumed any address is represent-able using four components: country, state, locality and street address.
-In addition, country code, state code and postal code may be stored, if they exist.
+In addition, country code, state code, postal code, district and sublocality may be stored, if they exist.

-There are four Django models used:
+There are six Django models used:

 ```
   Country